-Beans are mostly cooked to make a variety of recipes.
-Sometimes the beans coat is removed in the process of preparing the recipe such as in:
+Beans is mostly cooked to make a variety of recipes.
+Sometimes the beans coat is removed in the process of preparing the recipe.

 Flatulence, indigestion and bloating are the limiting factors for the consumption of beans.
 This has made beans so unpopular and caused a lot of people to abandon many nutritious beans recipes.

 Beans contain oligosaccharides, the sugar molecule that requires special anti-oligosaccharide enzymes which is absent in the human digestive track to properly digest it.
 The incomplete digestion therefore produces gas which causes discomfort and flatulence.
 Some cooking methods and practices that can help reduce these sugar molecules in beans are detailed in How to Reduce Beans Bloating.

 Bean is available all year round in Nigeria.
 A substantial quantity is cultivated in northern Nigeria.